chengli24/chengli24/_pages/about.md

 Work Experiences
 ======
-1. Research Assistant at AIR Tsinghua University，advised by [Assistant Prof. Zhao Hao](https://air.tsinghua.edu.cn/en/info/1046/1652.htm), from Jan 2024 to present.
+1. Research Assistant at AIR Tsinghua University, advised by [Assistant Prof. Zhao Hao](https://air.tsinghua.edu.cn/en/info/1046/1652.htm), from Jan 2024 to present.
 2. Intern Engineer at Lightwheel Inc. from Mar 2025 to present.
 3. Intern Network Security Engineer at QiAnXin (Macau) Inc. from Jul 2023 to Aug 2023.
-4. Research Intern at Lab for Space Research, University of Hong Kong (HKU) in Jul 2023.
+4. Research Assistant at Lab for Space Research, University of Hong Kong (HKU) in Jul 2023.
-5. Research Intern at AIR, Chinese Academy of Science from May 2023 to Jul 2023, advised by [Prof. Zhanfeng Shen](https://people.ucas.ac.cn/~shenzhanfeng)
+5. Research Assistant at AIR, Chinese Academy of Science from May 2023 to Jul 2023, advised by [Prof. Zhanfeng Shen](https://people.ucas.ac.cn/~shenzhanfeng)
-6. Research Intern at Peking University, advised by [Prof. Xiuwan Chen](https://sess.pku.edu.cn/info/1157/2012.htm)
+6. Research Intern at Peking University, advised by [Prof. Xiuwan Chen](https://sess.pku.edu.cn/info/1157/2012.htm) from Jul 2022 to Aug 2022.

 Awards & Prizes
 ======